xieenze/DetCo/README.md

 ```

+## Acknowledges
+We thank Huawei AI Theory Group to support 200+ GPUs for this research project without which this work would not be possible.

 ## License

 For academic use, this project is licensed under the 2-clause BSD License - see the LICENSE file for details.
 For commercial use, please contact the authors.